openebs/openebs/k8s/dedicated/run-k8s-hello-world.md

 ubuntu@kubemaster-01:~/demo/k8s/spec$
 ```

 The pod will be assigned an IP address.
-This can be obtained through the kubectl describe
+This can be obtained through the kubectl describe.
 ```
 ubuntu@kubemaster-01:~/demo/k8s/spec$ kubectl describe pod hello-world
 Name:		hello-world